 The delayed penalty to Team B is assessed and a penalty for too many players on the ice shall be assessed to Team A. These are coincidental penalties and the face-off will be conducted at the nearest face-off spot in the zone where the play was stopped for the coincidental penalties.
 The on-ice strength will remain 5 on 4.
-Rule 76.2

-The Referee signals a delayed bench minor penalty to the Red Team for too many players on the ice.
-During the delay, the sixth skater leaves the ice which leaves them with the correct number of five skaters on the ice.
+Rule 76.2 skater leaves the ice which leaves them with the correct number of five skaters on the ice.
 However, as the delayed penalty call continues, the Red Team once again puts a sixth skater on the ice.
 This occurs during the second period.
 What penalty or penalties are assessed?